robert-j-webb/stackedit/safe eval.md

 — JavaScript style standards

 JavaScript developers everywhere agree that eval is never to be used in production code because it’s unsafe, it’s hacky, and it can lead to unpredictable behavior that’s difficult to debug.
 I am not disputing that about eval, however, a safe eval could be made that has none of these problems.
-Safe eval is a wrapper around eval where only certain characters are allowed to be executed, \the rest are thrown away.
+Safe eval is a wrapper around eval where only certain characters are allowed to be executed and the rest are thrown away.
 These characters are:
 ```js
 [0-9.()] [+-/*] [><=!] [&|] [?:]
 ```